darnouk/WROC-Project-Tracker/mockup-summary.md

 # WROC Project Tracker - Mockup Summary

 ## Project Overview
-The WROC Project Tracker is a fully functional web-based prototype that visualizes 30+ years of Wisconsin aerial mapping projects through an interactive map interface.
-This tool serves the Wisconsin Regional Orthoimagery Consortium (WROC) by providing spatial project management capabilities for orthoimagery and LiDAR collections across all 72 Wisconsin counties.
+The WROC Project Tracker is a fully functional web-based prototype that visualizes 15 years of Wisconsin aerial mapping projects through an interactive map interface.
+This tool serves the Wisconsin Regional Orthoimagery Consortium (WROC) and Ayres Associates by providing spatial project management capabilities for orthoimagery and LiDAR collections across all 72 Wisconsin counties.

 ## How to Interact with the Prototype
 **Access**: Live prototype available at: https://darnouk.github.io/WROC-Project-Tracker/